Water Damages: Are You Covered By Your Insurance Policy?

 The first step to understanding what your policy protects you from is knowing exactly what ‘water damage’ is referred to on a standard home insurance policy.
 Many people assume that their home insurance policy covers water damage; however, there are different types of water damage that may or may not be included in a standard insurance policy.

 Policies may cover: (with exclusions/guidelines caused by freezing during the usual heating season):

-• the sudden and accidental escape of water from a water main;
+- The sudden and accidental escape of water from a water main

-• water which enters your dwelling through an opening which has been created suddenly and accidentally by an Insured Peril other than water damage
+- Water that enters your dwelling through an opening which has been created suddenly and accidentally by an Insured Peril other than water damage

-However, every policy differs and there are certain limitations for these situations.
+Remember, every policy differs and there are certain limitations for these situations.
 If you’re unclear about this area of your home insurance policy, it’s best to speak to our experienced brokers.
 There are always exclusions and limitations in an insurance policy to be aware of.

 Damage caused by sewer backup includes any water coming into your home from pipes, drains, eaves troughs, downspouts, or septic tanks.
 While there are various reasons why sewer backup occurs, the most common is when the city sewage system is overwhelmed by rain or melting snow.

 Alberta homeowners need to be aware that insurance coverage for sewer backup is optional, however, it is highly recommended.
 We help homeowners choose the best route by comparing the cost of this optional feature on your home insurance policy against the potential financial liabilities of sewer backup damage.

 Coverage for water damage caused by the overflow of a lake or river, heavy rain or rapid snowmelt that enters your home from a point at or above ground level is usually referred to as Overland Water.
 Insurance companies vary in the type of coverage they will offer, be sure to check with your broker to find out what coverage and limits you may be eligible for.